plone/training/gatsby/gatsbysourceplone.rst

 So firstly, remove whatever code we have written in ``gatsby-node.js`` as our plugin will be taking care of all that internally.
 Then install gatsby-source-plone with ``npm install gatsby-source-plone``.

-Before we can use the plugin, we need to configure it in the GatsbyJS settings.
+Before we can use the plugin, we need to configure it to be used with GatsbyJS.

 Configuration
 -------------